ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Both Selenomethionine SeMet and Sodium Selenite are generally well-tolerated at recommended doses.
 Always consult a healthcare provider before starting any new supplement, particularly if you have existing health conditions or take medications.

 Consult your healthcare provider before starting or changing a supplement regimen.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 Who Should Choose Selenomethionine SeMet vs Sodium Selenite?

-Choose Selenomethionine SeMet if: bioavailability is a priority, you are focused on supporting thyroid_support function, or you want the form with the strongest formulary evidence.
+Choose Selenomethionine SeMet if: bioavailability is a priority, you are focused on supporting Thyroid Support function, or you want the form with the strongest formulary evidence.

 Choose Sodium Selenite if: cost or product availability is a primary consideration — note that dose may need adjustment to account for differences in absorption.